Overlay Weaver

 For application developers, the toolkit provides a common API for higher-level services such as distributed hash table (DHT) and multicast.
 Applications relying on the common API depend no specific transport protocol, database implementation and routing algorithm.

-The toolkit provides multiple routing algorithms, Chord, Kademlia, Koorde, Pastry and Tapestry.
+The toolkit provides multiple routing algorithms, Chord, Kademlia, Koorde, Pastry, Tapestry and FRT-Chord.
 These algorithms could be implemented only in hundreds lines of code because of routing layer decomposition.
 Routing layer under the higher-level services has been decomposed into multiple components, routing driver, routing algorithm and messaging service.
 The decomposition also facilitates implementation of a new algorithm.
-A newly implemented algorithm can be tested, evaluated and compared on emulator, which can host tens of thousands of virtual nodes.
+A newly implemented algorithm can be tested, evaluated and compared on emulator, which can host hundreds of thousands of virtual nodes.
 It enables large-scale emulation and fair comparison between algorithms.

-Keywords: Peer-to-Peer (P2P), Overlay Network, Distributed Hash Table (DHT), Large-scale Emulation
+Keywords: Overlay Networks, Peer-to-Peer (P2P), Distributed Hash Table (DHT), Large-scale Emulation

 News